 Bone changes show up as "hot spots" on your skeleton.
 They attract the radioactivity.
 These areas may suggest metastatic cancer, but arthritis or other bone diseases can also cause the same pattern.
-To distinguish between these conditions, your cancer care team may use other imaging tests such as simple x-rays or CT or MRI scans to get a better look at the areas that light up, or they may even take biopsy samples of the bone.
+To distinguish between these conditions, your cancer care team may use other imaging tests such as simple x-rays or CT,MRI or PET scans to get a better look at the abnormal areas or they may even take biopsy samples of the bone.

 A PET scan is useful when your doctor thinks the cancer may have spread but doesn't know where.
 The picture is not as finely detailed as a CT or MRI scan, but it can provide helpful information about your whole body.
 Some machines can perform both a PET and CT scan at the same time (PET/CT scan).
 The radiologist can compare areas of higher radioactivity on the PET with the appearance of that area on the CT.
-This is the most common type of PET scan used in patients with breast cancer.

 This test can be useful in looking for cancer that has spread to distant organs, but it is not as helpful in looking for small deposits of cancer cells in the lymph nodes under the arm (axillary lymph nodes).
-PET scans are most often ordered for patients with large tumors or when the doctor suspects the cancer has spread.

 The American Cancer Society medical and editorial content team